When Did F1 Start?

 This change was not easy.
 Rising costs made it harder for small, private teams to compete, and bigger manufacturers started to lead the way.

-This pressure drove teams and engineers to chase better speed, safety, and efficiency, helping turn F1 into the high-tech, high-risk sport we see now.
+This pressure drove teams and engineers to pursue better speed, safety, and efficiency - helping turn F1 into the high-tech, high-stakes sport it is today.

 Racing Before and After World War II